openrewrite/rewrite-docs/authoring-recipes/recipe-conventions-and-best-practices.md

 Even very simple pieces of code have complex LST representations which are tedious and error-prone to construct by hand.
 Never attempt to build up LSTs by hand.
 Instead, you should use faculties like [JavaTemplate](../concepts-and-explanations/javatemplate.md) to turn code snippets into [LST elements](../concepts-and-explanations/lst-examples.md).
 For data formats like XML or JSON, it is usually more convenient to use the format's parser to turn a snippet of text into usable LST elements.

-### Stay single cycle

-OpenRewrite executes recipes in a loop.
-Each iteration of that loop through the full recipe list is called a cycle.
-This is so that if one recipe makes a change and another recipe would do something based on that change, it will have a chance to do so.
-This happens regardless of the order the recipes are executed in.

-By default, only a single cycle is executed unless some recipe in the group overrides `Recipe.causesAnotherCycle()` to return `true`.
-For larger recipes, such as a framework migration, the performance impact of causing another cycle can be substantially detrimental.
-Whenever possible, a recipe should complete all of its work the first time (which avoids the need to override `Recipe.causesAnotherCycle()`).

 ### State conventions

 You should generally avoid passing [state](https://en.wikipedia.org/wiki/State\_\(computer\_science\)) across visitors if at all possible.
 If you do need to pass state around, though, you should first figure out which parts of your recipe need what information.